Table of Contents[Hide][Show]

 If you are planning to combine Disney with another Florida destination, like something beachy, you may find yourself limited on days to spend at Disney World.
 If that’s the case, here are a few resources to help you if your Disney time is shorter:

-- How to spend one day at Disney World
+- One day at Disney World

 - How to spend one day at Magic Kingdom

-- How to spend one day at Hollywood Studios
+- One day Hollywood Studios Itinerary

-- How to spend one day at Animal Kingdom
+- One day at Animal Kingdom

 Even if you have a longer Disney trip planned, the above guides will help you get the most out of your time in each of the parks.